-Teaching Trauma Sensitive Mindful Movement practices that are functional, safe, supportive and trauma sensitive – (Master class x 3hrs = 12 hours in total with pre recorded classes you can also access)
+Teaching Trauma Sensitive Mindful Movement practices that are functional, safe, supportive and trauma informed – (Master class x 3hrs = 12 hours)

 Where: Anywhere in the world (online via zoom)

 Timeframes: 3 x 3 hour sessions

 - 6 x Pre-recorded Mindful Movement practices

 - 3 x 3 hr Live Lectures, workshops, practices via zoom

 Saturdays – 13, 20, 27th March – at Local time 1:00pm till 4:00pm GMT UK time zone convertor

 Wednesdays – 10, 17, 24th March – at Local time 9:30 – 12:30pm till GMT UK time zone convertor